 You should have received two rack rail assemblies in the rack mounting kit.
-Each assembly consists of two sections: an inner fixed chassis rail that secures directly to the server chassis and an outer fixed rack rail that secures directly to the rack itself (see Figure 2-1).
+Each assembly consists of two sections: an inner fixed chassis rail that secures directly to the chassis and an outer rack rail that secures directly to the rack itself.